top of page

 How it started:

 It all began as a food truck design for a school project.
 I wanted to stand out, so I made something unusual.
-Assuming most of my classmates would design theme park, taco, or ice cream and burger trucks, I decided to mix ancient and modern Chinese themes.
+Assuming most of my classmates would design theme park, taco, ice cream, or burger trucks, I decided to mix ancient and modern Chinese themes.
 Here are a few early sketches in pen and ink.
+My school days weren't like the current "K-Pop Demon Hunters" era.

 Various design sketches.